dnmfarrell/perltricks-static/content/article/6-more-things-about-6.md

 	}
 ```

 Now the exception takes over and the `CATCH` block handles it.
-There's a stracktrace that comes with that:
+There's a strack trace that comes with that:

 	Caught X::AdHoc: Failed to open file not-there: no such file or directory
 	Failed to open file not-there: no such file or directory